S-Abdelnabi/VisualPhishNet/README.md

 * Benign non-whitelisted websites
 * Other test subsets (e.g. different browsers)

-To access the dataset for research purposes, please write an email to: sahar.abdelnabi@cispa.saarland
+To access the dataset, please write an email to: sahar.abdelnabi@cispa.saarland